-What does the advertised, or "list" price of a house really mean with regard to how much you should offer?
+What does the advertised, or "list" price of a house really mean with regard to how much a potential purchaser should offer?
 It's certainly a clue to how much the seller wants for the home—but it's never the last word on the matter.
 Both the market and the individual sellers' predilections make a difference in whether the seller expects (or should expect) the eventual sales price to go up or down from the list price.

-In a hot market, with lots of demand for houses and prices on the rise, sellers commonly take an approach that seems counterintuitive.
+In a hot market, with lots of demand for houses and prices on the rise, sellers often take an approach that seems counterintuitive.
 They list their houses at an artificially low price.
 Why?
 It helps make sure the maximum number of buyers come in to take a look, so that a bidding war ensues and the price goes sky high, even higher than they might have realistically listed the place at.

 In a cold market, where houses are moving slowly and demand is low, it's more common for sellers to set the list price that's meant to be "just right," so as to neither scare away potential buyers nor feel stuck if only one offer comes in at list price.